manish-003/pdf-crop-splitter/README.md

 # pdf-crop-splitter
 spilits scanned pdf pages at midpoint

-converts scanned pdf materials like this
+converts scanned pdf materials that are like this

 ![input](./images/1.png)